gogleva/SecretSanta/README.md

     - 1K,
     - 2K,
     - long sequences
-- why parallel version of TMHMM is so much slower ---> do more profiling
-- export cluster environment: try to get rid of my_pa (done for signalp, requires testing)
-- code profiling to speed-up wrappers
-- fix some ugly bits in the code ---> profiling again.
-Aim: not to be much slower that the wrapped tool
 - Individual (and cool!) plotting functions for the outputs
 - Biocheck: fix notes (not absolutely required)
-- Clean function imports (::) when they are necessary, when are not?
-- do not need TMHMM_parallel if it is so slow?
 - prediction graphs (?) when each candidate was rejected -->?

 ### Installation: